Education

 Did you know that the ACM Education Board has a special project that allows you to share outstanding instructional materials from your classes?
 EngageCSEdu publishes high-quality, engaging, classroom-tested Open Educational Resources (OER’s) for computer science education.
 OER’s accepted for publication must use at least one research-based engagement mechanism aimed at increasing diversity and inclusion, e.g., culturally responsive pedagogy or an engagement practice from the NCWIT engagement framework.
 General submission information can be found on the content submission site.

-View on Demand: Webinar on Equity and Youth Agency in Computing Education
+Equity and Youth Agency in Computing Education

 ACM Education Board’s Diversity, Equity, and Inclusion in Computing Education Task Force and ACM’s Diversity, Equity, and Inclusion Council, for the webinar "Power On!
 Addressing Issues of Equity and Youth Agency in Computing Education Through a Graphic Novel for Educators and Students."
 Authors Jane Margolis and Jean Ryoo offered insights on how students of all ages can become more aware of the ethical complexities of technology and how technology intersects with systemic inequality and racism.
 DEI-CE co-chairs Fay Cobb Payton and Susan Reiser moderated.

-View on Demand: Webinar on Language Matters: DEI and the Question of URM
+Language Matters: DEI and the Question of URM

-View the webinar “Language Matters: DEI and the Question of URM,” featuring Nicki Washington of Duke University and Tiffani L. Williams of the University of Illinois at Urbana-Champaign in discussion on the importance of language to promote inclusive environments for work and study.
+View the webinar, “Language Matters: DEI and the Question of URM,” featuring Nicki Washington of Duke University and Tiffani L. Williams of the University of Illinois at Urbana-Champaign in discussion on the importance of language to promote inclusive environments for work and study.
 The webinar was organized by the ACM Education Board’s Diversity, Equity, and Inclusion in Computing Education Task Force and ACM’s Diversity, Equity, and Inclusion Council, and was moderated by DEI-CE co-chair Fay Cobb Payton.

 Research Publication on Integrating Computational Thinking at the PreK-5 Level